inna-vogel/GPT2_Easy_Text_Generation/README.md

 length=None - Number of tokens in generated text, if None (default), is determined by model hyperparameters.

-temperature=1 - Float value controlling randomness in boltzmann distribution.
+temperature=1 - Controlling randomness.
 Lower temperature results in less random completions.
-As the temperature approaches zero, the model will become deterministic and repetitive.
+Temperature 0 makes the model repetitive.
 Higher temperature results in more random completions.
+A goof value is 0.7

+top_k=0 - In Top-K sampling, the K most likely next words are filtered and the probability mass is redistributed among only those K next words.
-top_k=0 - Integer value controlling diversity.
-1 means only 1 word is
-considered for each step (token), resulting in deterministic completions, while 40 means 40 words are considered at each step.
+1 means top 1 word is considered for each step (token), resulting in repetitive completions 40 means 40 words are considered at each step.
 0 (default) is a special setting meaning no restrictions.
 40 generally is a good value.

-top_p=0.0 - Float value controlling diversity.
-Implements nucleus sampling, overriding top_k if set to a value > 0.
-A good setting is 0.9.
+top_p=0.0 - Instead of sampling only from the most likely K words, in Top-p sampling chooses from the smallest possible set of words whose cumulative probability exceeds the probability p.
+Having set p=0.92, the model will select the tokens exceeding 92% probability of next tokens.
 ```